platformer/ML/README.md

 This is a pair of R notebooks, one exploring linear regression and the other exploring classification.
 Each notebook uses a different dataset.

 You can see the linear regression notebook [here](https://github.com/platformer/ML/blob/main/HW2/Regression.Rmd).

-You can see a pdf of the above notebook [here](https://github.com/platformer/ML/blob/main/HW2/Regression.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/ML/blob/main/HW2/Regression.pdf).

 You can see the classification notebook [here](https://github.com/platformer/ML/blob/main/HW2/Classification.Rmd).

-You can see a pdf of the above notebook [here](https://github.com/platformer/ML/blob/main/HW2/Regression.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/ML/blob/main/HW2/Regression.pdf).

 You can see the datasets [here](https://github.com/platformer/ML/blob/main/HW2/data).